 available from 1 January 2012 include:

-- Working in the vicinity of overhead and underground electrical lines
+- Working in the vicinity of overhead and underground electric lines

 - Traffic management in workplaces

-The codes are available from Safe Work Australia where feedback can be provided.
+The draft model codes are available from Safe Work Australia.

 Call 13 10 50 for more information about codes of practice.